Abhinav0905/Google_All_Agentic_Cinema/README.md

 ## Development record

-The initial implementation was created with Google Antigravity, as reported by the author.
+The implementation was created with Google Antigravity.
 Replit Agent checked the imported environment, added a Postgres module and started the build before its free quota stopped the task.
 Later build troubleshooting and checks were manual.
 See the [tooling record](docs/TOOLING.md) for attribution.
 Runtime AI uses Google models; that does not establish eligibility under the contest's development-tool restrictions.

 ## License